-All of these names are referring to the same condition: Exercise-Induced Vasculitis (EIV).
+All of these names refer to the same condition: Exercise-Induced Vasculitis (EIV).

 This condition is characterized by a telltale red rash that starts just above the sock line.
-There are many possible causes for the condition and just as many possible treatments.
+There are many possible causes for the condition and just as many potential treatments.

 Causes of Exercise-Induced Vasculitis

-While the actual cause isn’t known, a reasonable explanation is the rash is caused by a combination of increased physical exercise combined with heat.
+While the actual cause isn’t known, a reasonable explanation is that the rash is caused by increased physical exercise combined with heat.

 All of this increased exercise leads to fluid retention in the extremities; in other words, your legs swell.
 This extra fluid stretches out the small blood vessels in your legs.
 This irritation from the swelling in combination with the heat (not the sun, as many people think; you can get Disney Rash on a cloudy day) is the current explanation for the redness, which is not truly a rash in the term’s medical sense.

 If you think about it, this makes sense.
 Why does the redness happen just above the sock line?
-Because below that, yout sock (and shoes) are providing compression and prevent the blood vessels in those areas from getting swollen and irritated.
+Because below that, your sock (and shoes) provide compression and prevent the blood vessels in those areas from getting swollen and irritated.